Which Cotton? A Cotton Yarn Comparison for Crafters

 This post may contain affiliate links, meaning that I may earn a small commission if you make a purchase.
 See our disclosure policy for more information.

 There are two types of fiber enthusiasts: those that love cotton yarn and those that hate (or at least don’t love) cotton yarn.
 I am a firm believer in giving new yarn at least two attempts to prove itself, and cotton can be allll over the place.
-Let’s learn to love cotton, yarn friends!
+Does your next crochet project involve cotton?
+Then let’s learn to love cotton, yarn friends!

-As far as brands go, you’ve got your Peaches & Creme cotton, Sugar & Cream cotton (not the same as Peaches & Creme!), Crafter’s Secret cotton, I Love This Cotton!, Bernat cotton, Lion Brand’s Kitchen Cotton, and Premier cotton.
+As far as brands go, you’ve got Dishie cotton, Peaches & Creme cotton, Sugar & Cream cotton (not the same as Peaches & Creme!), Crafter’s Secret cotton, I Love This Cotton!, Bernat cotton, Lion Brand’s 24/7 Cotton, Lion Brand Pima Cotton, and Premier cotton among others.

 Things we love about cotton yarn…